 At the time of St. Teresa of Calcutta’s death in 1997, no one in the world was more revered as an icon of goodness and love.
 In a sense, then, the only thing surprising about her canonization is that it took nearly two decades to happen.

 Her canonization by Pope Francis on Sept.
-4 will be the crown of a remarkable life that included a dramatic, mystical experience, a surprising spiritual secret known to almost no one while she lived, and an iron will to make God’s love known to the poor.
+4, 2016, was the crown of a remarkable life that included a dramatic, mystical experience, a surprising spiritual secret known to almost no one while she lived, and an iron will to make God’s love known to the poor.

 Sister of Loreto